2/20/2025

 President and Chief Executive Officer

-Yeah, it's a really good question, Lisa, and this is one that we've been very consistent over the years that we've been predicting that this is going to be the future of IGAN treatment and that's largely why we have generated data on combinations.
-You know, we're eager to see the ability to be able to look at combinations in newer immunosuppressants.
-With that said, I'll turn that over to Peter to get comments on what we're seeing to date in the market as well as feedback from payers.
+Yeah, it's a really good question, Lisa.
+And this is one that we've been very consistent over the years that we've been predicting that this is going to be the future of IGAN treatment.
+And, you know, that's largely why we, you know, have generated data on combinations.
+You know, we're eager to see, you know, the ability to be able to look at combinations in, you know, newer immunosuppressants.
+With that said, I'll turn that over to Peter to get, you know, comments on what we're seeing to date in the market, as well as feedback from payers.

 speaker